Loading Results

 Virtual appointment option for follow up care

-- An echocardiogram (ultrasound) of your heart will assess heart valves and function.
+• An echocardiogram (ultrasound) of the heart examines the heart valves and how they function.
 Your cardiologist may have already done this test.
-There is no preparation for this test.

-- You will be scheduled for a heart catheterization to evaluate the blood flow to your heart muscle.
-This test will require you to have recent blood work and you may need to stop certain medications to prepare.
-The night prior to the test you should not eat or drink.
+• A heart catheterization evaluates blood flow to the heart.
+This test will require recent blood work and you may need to stop certain medications to prepare.

-- You may also be scheduled for a cardiac magnetic resonance imaging (MRI) test for further assessment of your heart and heart valves.
+• A cardiac magnetic resonance imaging (MRI) may be scheduled for further assessment of your heart and heart valves.

 Recovery After TAVR

-You will schedule a visit with our team at one week, 30 days and one year after your TAVR procedure.
+Follow-up appointments will be scheduled for one week, 30 days and one year after your TAVR procedure.
 Virtual appointments are available as an option.
-After discharge, we may facilitate cardiac rehabilitation or physical therapy appointments.
+After discharge, we may recommend cardiac rehabilitation or physical therapy appointments.
 You should also schedule follow-up appointments with your cardiologist and/or primary care provider.